NickXia815/PPi/README.md

 The toolkit is used for developing the plant based electronic systems.

 ### What does it have?
-It is batter-less, which utlizes the solar power (solar cell) + biological power (soil-based Microbial Fuel Cells) to provide the energy.
+It is battery-less, which utlizes the solar power (solar cell) + biological power (soil-based Microbial Fuel Cells) to provide the energy.

 The toolkit contains the wireless module, a low power-consumption untit nRF52832, which allows to communicate the popular smartphone or laptop.